We are proud of our children and all that they achieve and share with them a great pride in our school

 A Student’s Guide to Countering Bullying

-Camps & Excursions Policy
+Camps & Excursions Procedures

 At St Jude’s, excursions play a major role in enhancing learning programs organised by the school for which students are required to be away from the school.
 They are an integral part of our educational program.
 They provide opportunities for both the educational and faith development of our students and reflect Catholic principles and values.
 The students gain opportunities to experience life outside of the school in situations that they may not otherwise.

-Kindy to Year 2 digital agreement
+Kindy to Year 2 Digital Agreement

 Kindy to Year 2 Digital Citizenship Agreement